tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/含 UI 集成方案/多人视频会议/TUIRoom API 查询/TUIRoom API（iOS）_intl_en.md

-`TUIRoom` is based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM).
+﻿TUIRoom is based on Tencent Real-Time Communication (TRTC) and Instant Messaging (IM).
 Its features include:
-- The host can create a room, and users can enter the room ID to join the room.
+- A host can create a room, and users can enter the room ID to join the room.
 - Room members can share their screens with each other.
-- All users can send various text and custom messages.
+- All members can send text chat messages and custom messages.

->?The TUIKit series of components are based on two basic PaaS services of Tencent Cloud, namely [TRTC](https://intl.cloud.tencent.com/document/product/647/35078) and [IM](https://intl.cloud.tencent.com/document/product/1047/35448).
-When you activate TRTC, the IM SDK Trial Edition will be activated by default, which will support up to 100 DAUs.
-For IM billing details, see [Pricing](https://intl.cloud.tencent.com/document/product/1047/34350).
+>?
+All components of TUIKit use two basic PaaS services of Tencent Cloud, namely [TRTC](https://intl.cloud.tencent.com/document/product/647/35078) and [IM](https://intl.cloud.tencent.com/document/product/1047/35448).
+When you activate TRTC, IM and the trial edition of the IM SDK (which supports up to 100 DAUs) will be activated automatically.
+For the billing details of IM, see [Pricing](https://intl.cloud.tencent.com/document/product/1047/34350).

-`TUIRoom` is an open-source class depending on two closed-source Tencent Cloud SDKs.
-For the specific implementation process, see [Group Audio/Video Room (iOS)](https://intl.cloud.tencent.com/document/product/647/37284).
+TUIRoom is an open-source class depending on two closed-source Tencent Cloud SDKs.
+For the specific implementation process, see [Integrating TUIRoom (iOS)](https://intl.cloud.tencent.com/document/product/647/37284).
 - TRTC SDK: The [TRTC SDK](https://intl.cloud.tencent.com/document/product/647) is used as a low-latency audio/video room component.
-- IM SDK: The [IM SDK](https://intl.cloud.tencent.com/document/product/1047) for **iOS** is used to implement the chat room feature.
+- IM SDK: The [IM SDK](https://intl.cloud.tencent.com/document/product/1047) (**iOS edition**) is used to implement chat messages.

-## `TUIRoom` API Overview
+## TUIRoom API Overview

-### Basic functions of `TUIRoomCore`
+### TUIRoomCore basic APIs

 | API | Description |
 | ----------------------------------- | -------------- |